githubixx/ansible-role-kubernetes-ca/README.md

 This playbook has quite a few variables.
 But that's mainly information needed for the certificates.

 ```
+# The directory where to store the certificates.
+By default this
+# will expand to user's LOCAL $HOME (the user that run's "ansible-playbook ..."
+# plus "/k8s/certs".
+That means if the user's $HOME directory is e.g.
+# "/home/da_user" then "k8s_ca_conf_directory" will have a value of
+# "/home/da_user/k8s/certs".
 k8s_ca_conf_directory: "{{ '~/k8s/certs' | expanduser }}"
+# Directory permissions for directory specified in "k8s_ca_conf_directory"
+k8s_ca_conf_directory_perm: "0770"
+# File permissions for certificates, csr, and so on
+k8s_ca_file_perm: "0660"
+# Owner of the certificate files
 k8s_ca_certificate_owner: "root"
+# Group to which the certificate files belongs to
 k8s_ca_certificate_group: "root"

+# Specifies Ansible's hosts group which contains all K8s controller
+# nodes (as specified in Ansible's "hosts" file).
+k8s_ca_controller_nodes_group: "k8s_controller"
+# As above but for the K8s etcd nodes.
+k8s_ca_etcd_nodes_group: "k8s_etcd"
+# As above but for the K8s worker nodes.
+k8s_ca_worker_nodes_group: "k8s_worker"
 ```

 `k8s_ca_conf_directory` tells Ansible where to store the CA's and certificate files.
-To enable Ansible to read the files in later runs you should specify a user and group in `k8s_ca_certificate_owner` / `k8s_ca_certificate_group` which has permissions (in most cases this will be the user you use on your workstation).
+To enable Ansible to read the files in later runs you should specify a user and a group in `k8s_ca_certificate_owner` / `k8s_ca_certificate_group` which has permissions (in most cases this will be the user you use on your workstation).

 ```
 ca_etcd_expiry: "87600h"